Top 8 Accounting Skills to Look For in Clerks and Bookkeepers

 1. Knowledge of GAAP

-Generally accepted accounting principles (GAAP) are standard accounting practices, guidelines, and procedures accountants follow to prepare and present financial statements for external reporting.
+Generally accepted accounting principles (GAAP) are standard accounting practices, guidelines, and procedures accountants follow to prepare and present financial statements for reporting.
 The primary purpose of GAAP is to ensure that everything about your company’s financial reports is accurate and complete.

 An accountant well-versed in GAAP applies its principles to create financial statements that align with the established guidelines.